-- In 1929, the New York Stock Exchange crashed (also known as the Wall Street Crash of 1929) that signaled the start of a Great Depression and influenced the entire industrialized western countries.
+- In 1929, the New York Stock Exchange crashed (also known as the Wall Street Crash of 1929) signaled the start of the Great Depression and influenced the entire industrialized western countries.

 - In 1952, the United Nations’ headquarters were permanently established in New York City.

 - In 1973, the construction of the World Trade Center was completed and New York became home to the world’s tallest successive buildings till 1974.

 - On September 11, 2011, The World Trade Center was attacked and destroyed by terrorists in which 3,000 people were killed.

 - There were many faiths in colonial New York, as at its one side the Catholic colony of Maryland was located and at the other side was Puritan colonies of New England.

 - The followers of different faiths had significant religious freedom.

 - It is said that prominent religion in colonial New York was “Protestantism”, as both English and Dutch were protestants, so their colonies also mainly had the Protestant faith.